ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Endpoints deprecated

-endpoint is deprecated in favor of the
+The GET /_admin/database/target-version endpoint is deprecated in favor of the

-more general version API with the endpoint GET /_api/version
+more general version API with the endpoint GET /_api/version.

 The endpoint will be removed in ArangoDB v3.12.